- About

 The resume should describe your past experiences and current activities - academic, professional, athletic, extracurricular - and any notable skills or achievements.
 It should also include your current cumulative grade point average at Dartmouth.

-You may consider consulting the guidelines from the Center for Professional Development for information about preparing resumes and writing cover letters.
-We also encourage you to reach out to them on Handshake to schedule a mock interview.
+You may consider consulting the guidelines from the Dartmouth Center for Career Design (formerly the Center for Professional Development) for information about preparing resumes and writing cover letters.
+We also encourage you to reach out to the Center for Career Design on Handshake to schedule a mock interview.

 Preliminary process: